 According to Big Magic, creativity is the relationship between a human being and the mysteries of inspiration.
 Inspiration is not something we always have, let’s be real.
 It’s something that’s here today and gone tomorrow.
-On the flip side, some might argue that they’re always inspired, good for them!
+Some might argue that they’re always inspired, good for them!

 Inspiration is mystifying but we really cannot expect it to be here (with you) all the time.
 It goes and then it comes, and when it comes it’s enchanting.
-It hits you and you become overly engerized and filled with stories or whatever your creativity entails, this Elizabeth says is Big Magic.
-When it goes, we shouldn’t sit and wait for it to return.
-I can’t seem to find the inspiration to paint today so I’ll give up on life, no, what you can do is become invovled in other things, keep yourself meaningfully occupied, read, watch television, hang out with friends.
-Inspiration and energy come from the weirdest places and at the most amusing of times.
+It hits you and you become overly energized and filled with stories or whatever your creativity entails, this Elizabeth says is Big Magic.
+When it goes, we shouldn’t just sit and wait for it to return.

-Another important message from Elizabeth is to not take your creativity seriously but not seriously.
-In essence, what this means is that SERIOUSLY I am creating a brand, I have followers who look forward to stories, I am passionate about writing and will work towards the advancement of my skills and my brand; NOT SERIOUSLY the world will not end if I miss a week (or month) of writing for MAGLYFE, I should not beat up on myself and lose focus of my purpose/passion.
-Writing is suppose to bring me much joy not frustate the living daylight out of me.
+Another important message from Elizabeth is to not take your creativity seriously, but do take it seriously.
+In essence, what this means is that SERIOUSLY I am creating a brand, I have followers who look forward to stories, I am passionate about writing and will work towards the advancement of my skills and my brand; however, the world will not end if I miss a week (or month) of writing for MAGLYFE.
+Take your time, find your place and produce.
+There is no need to beat up on yourself or to lose focus, instead refocus.

 MAGLYFE will always be my baby (In the book Elizabeth warned against calling your creativity your baby, oh well) and as we celebrate another milestone, I can assure you that there will be lots more to celebrate.